Treating diabetes in cats? All about diabetes mellitus in cats

 3. Regular checks

-In the first weeks, the dosage of insulin is still being adjusted.
-This is why there are more frequent check-ups.
-Once everything is going well, a check-up every 3 to 6 months is sufficient.
-Sometimes you can also measure yourself at home with a glucose meter - this is more reliable and less stressful for your cat.
+During the first few weeks, the insulin dosage will still be adjusted.
+That’s why checkups are more frequent.
+Once everything is going well, a checkup every 3 to 6 months is sufficient.
+Sometimes you can also check your cat’s blood sugar at home with a glucose meter— that’s more reliable and less stressful for your cat.

 Now let's discuss what happens when you don't treat diabetes.
 Because unfortunately, it doesn't stop there with some more urination and slimming....